General Troubleshooting and Receiver Collar Questions

 An ongoing foul smell that does not go away after bathing your dog.

-A gunky, smelly build-up on his receiver collar usually paired with the foul smell and wetness of the dog and collar.
+A gunky, smelly build-up on his receiver collar is usually paired with the foul smell and wetness of the dog and collar.

 Should a rash or sore develop, call your vet immediately for professional treatment advice.